 Search for accommodation anywhere by using Booking.Com, book a sightseeing tour using Viator or a flight with Expedia and any commissions earned will help keep this website running.

-Mardi Gras dates are different every year and is tied to the Christian religious ceremonial requirements of Lent, a period of time (about six weeks) leading up to Easter.
-In 2024, Lent begins on Ash Wednesday and runs 40 days from February 14 until March 28.
-During Lent, practicing Christians observe fasting, prayers and to take time for reflection.
+Mardi Gras dates are different every year and are tied to Christian religious ceremonial requirements of Lent, a period of time (about six weeks) leading up to Easter.
+In 2025, Lent begins on Ash Wednesday and runs 40 days from March 5 until April 17.
+During Lent, practicing Christians observe fasting, prayers and take time for reflection.

 Mardis Gras celebrations begin long before this date, starting on Jan.
-6, the day of Epiphany, the 12th day of Christmas, known as Little Christmas or Three Kings Day.
-This day of feast, commemorates the Three Wise Men’s visit to baby Jesus bearing gifts.
+6, Epiphany’s 12th day of Christmas, known as Little Christmas or Three Kings Day.
+This day of feast commemorates the Three Wise Men’s visit to baby Jesus bearing gifts.
 It’s also the start of Carnival season and King Cakes, a long-standing Louisiana tradition.

 History of Mardi Gras in Louisiana

-Mardi Gras’ roots trace back to Louisiana’s Spanish and French influences and has evolved over the centuries.
-Here are just a few of the lesser known traditions and customs celebrated in the different regions.
+Mardi Gras’ roots trace back to Louisiana’s Spanish and French influences and have evolved over the centuries.
+Here are just a few lesser-known traditions and customs celebrated in the different regions.

 Cajun Mardi Gras

-Cajun Mardi Gras is also called Courir de Mardi Gras.
-These festivities take place in Cajun and Creole communities in Southwestern Louisiana on Fat Tuesday.
-The longtime tradition has its roots in medieval France, by way of the Acadian settlers, in what is now known as Nova Scotia, Canada.
-In 1755, the British exiled all Acadians leaving them with nothing more than the shirt on their backs.
+Cajun Mardi Gras, also called Courir de Mardi Gras, is a celebration on Fat Tuesday in Cajun and Creole communities in Southwestern Louisiana.
+The longtime tradition has its roots in medieval France, through the Acadian settlers, in what is now known as Nova Scotia, Canada.
+In 1755, the British exiled all Acadians, leaving them with nothing more than the shirts on their backs.

 Arriving in Southwestern Louisiana’s rural areas, life was tough, but they were resourceful.
-Without money for costumes, they created outfits and face coverings from whatever scrapes of material they could find.
+Without money for costumes, they created outfits and face coverings from whatever scraps of material they could find.

-I was lucky to be invited to a private Ossun Courir de Mardi Gras to experience the strange, but wonderful antics of this long-established custom.
+I was lucky to be invited to a private Ossun Courir de Mardi Gras to experience this long-established custom’s strange but wonderful antics.

-In Scott, just outside Lafayette, the revelers travel in an open trailer pulled by a truck, going from house-to-house begging for money.
-A flag is placed at the foot of a home’s driveway to indicated their wish to entertain these shenanigans.
+In Scott, just outside Lafayette, the revelers travel in an open trailer pulled by a truck, going from house to house begging for money.
+A flag is placed at the foot of a home’s driveway to indicate their wish to entertain these shenanigans.

 When the revelers are let loose, they immediately start to beg at your feet for some coins.
-They quickly disperse as soon as the music starts and merrily dance, drink, mingle and eat, until the chicken comes out.
+They quickly disperse as the music starts and merrily dance, drink, mingle and eat until the chicken emerges.

 Courir de Mardi Gras is a tradition passed down through the centuries originating in Medieval France: Wendy Nordvik-Carr©